Formal Program Analysis

 Teacher / Lecturer

-- An overview of the existing methods of formal analysis and verification of programs, their possibilities, advantages and disadvantages.
+- An overview of existing methods of formal analysis and verification of programs, their capabilities, advantages and disadvantages.

-- Model checking of finite-state systems: the basic principle, specification of properties to be checked, temporal logics.
+- Model checking: basic principles, specification of properties to be checked, temporal logics.

-- The state explosion problem and possibilities of fighting it, efficient state space storage, state space reduction.
+- The state explosion problem and possibilities of fighting it, efficient state space storage, binary decision diagrams.

-- Modular verification, automated abstraction with a stress on predicate abstraction, Craig interpolants.
+- Automated abstraction with a stress on predicate abstraction, Craig interpolants.

 - SAT solving, SMT solving.